jfgreen/jfgreen.uk/content/python-memory-usage.md

 print(total_price)
 ```

-We can then invoke this script using the `time` utility and measure the
+We can then invoke this script using the `time` utility and measure
 the ["maximum resident set size"][3] value.
 This tells us the maximum
-number of bytes of memory that was used simultaneously.
+number of bytes of memory used simultaneously.

 ```
 /usr/bin/time -l dataclass.py 1000000